 Management believes that future operations will generate sufficient taxable income, along with the reversal of temporary differences, to fully realize the deferred tax asset, net of a valuation allowance of \$739,000 related to the potential expiration of certain tax credit carryforwards.
-Future taxable income at the same level as fiscal 1998 would be sufficient for full realization of the net tax asset.
+Future taxable income at the same level as fiscal 1998 would be sufficient for full realization of the tax asset.
 Additionally, management believes that taxable income based on recent growth trends of the Company's franchise base should be more than sufficient to enable the Company to realize its deferred tax asset without reliance on material, non-routine income.

 While the Company expects to realize substantial benefit from the utilization of its net operating loss carryforwards (which currently total \$14.9 million and expire in 2005) to reduce its federal tax liability, current accounting standards dictate that this benefit can not be reflected in the Company's results of operations.
 In accordance with SFAS 109, these carryforwards, when utilized, are reflected as a reduction of the deferred tax asset rather than a reduction of income tax expense.
 This has caused the Company to reflect an amount for federal income tax expense on its statements of operations at an effective corporate rate of 31%, 34% and 34% for fiscal years 1998, 1997 and 1996, respectively.
 However, the actual amount of taxes paid at the alternative minimum tax rate of approximately 2% is significantly less than the corporate rate reflected on the Company's statement of operations.
-Historically, the differences between pre-tax earnings for financial reporting purposes and taxable income for tax purposes have consisted of temporary differences arising from the timing of depreciation, deductions for accrued expenses and deferred revenues, as well as permanent differences as a result of financial reporting purposes.
+Historically, the differences between pre-tax earnings for financial reporting purposes and deferred revenues, as well as permanent differences as a result of the exercise of stock options deducted for income tax purposes but not for financial reporting purposes.